 In 2004 Mr. Davis was selected as a faculty research fellow of the prestigious National Bureau of Economic Research for his contributions to the fields of economic history and U.S. business cycles.
 Prior to Vanguard, he spent time as an economist at Moody’s Economy.com.
 Mr. Davis earned his BA summa cum laude from Saint Joseph’s University and his MA and PhD in economics at Duke University.

-The views expressed in this material are based on the author's assessment as of the first publication date in September 2019, and are subject to change without notice and may not represent the views and/or opinions of Vanguard Investments Canada Inc. The authors may not necessarily update or supplement their views and opinions whether as a result of new information, changing circumstances, future events or otherwise.
-Any "forward-looking" information contained in this material should be construed as general investment or market information and no representation is being made that any investor will, or is likely to achieve, returns similar to those mentioned in this material or anticipated in this material.
+The views expressed in this material are based on the author's assessment as of the first publication date, are subject to change without notice and may not represent the views and/or opinions of Vanguard Investments Canada Inc. The author may not necessarily update or supplement their views and opinions whether as a result of new information, changing circumstances, future events or otherwise.

 This material is for informational purposes only.
 This material is not intended to be relied upon as research, investment, or tax advice and is not an implied or express recommendation, offer or solicitation to buy or sell any security or to adopt any particular investment or portfolio strategy.
 Any views and opinions expressed do not take into account the particular investment objectives, needs, restrictions and circumstances of a specific investor and, thus, should not be used as the basis of any specific investment recommendation.
 Please consult your financial and/or tax advisor for financial and/or tax information applicable to your specific situation.

 In this material, references to "Vanguard" are provided for convenience only and may refer to, where applicable, only The Vanguard Group, Inc., and/or may include its affiliates, including Vanguard Investments Canada Inc.